gem/oq-engine/doc/engine/Architecture.md

 Architecture of the OpenQuake Engine v2
 =========================================

-The OpenQuake Engine version 2.0 is a complete rewrite of the version 1.0, so a new document describing the overall architecture is needed.
+The OpenQuake Engine version 2.0 is a complete rewrite of version 1.0, so a new document describing the overall architecture is needed.
 Whereas in the past the Engine was database-centric and structured as a Web application with an Object Relational Mapper, now